Crossreference16/ByteBlaze/README.md

 # Example
-Here's a complete example of how to use the password generator in your code:
+Here's a complete example of how to use the password generator:

     public class Main {